skx/cpmulator/README.md

 </details>

+Traditionally pressing `Ctrl-C` would reload the CCP, via a soft boot.
+I think that combination is likely to be entered by accident, so in `cpmulator` pressing Ctrl-C _twice_ will reboot the CCP.

 There are currently a pair of CCP implementations included within the emulator, and they can be selected via the `-ccp` command-line flag: